By JIM KENDALL Grandma’s soup? A customer favorite, a great

 - · I do words. . .concepts. . .strategies – the ideas that flesh out the ideas others bring.
 Starting a business is easy.
 Growing it – profitably – is far more difficult.

-- · The people we work with at Kendall Communications have varied, but important skills, in no particular order.
+- · The people we work with at Kendall Communications have varied but important skills.

 - · Social media.
 What’s available.
 How best to use it.

 - · Photography.
 Videography.
 Graphic Design.